core-process/audience/README.md

 # Audience
-A tiny adaptive cross-platform webview window library for C/C++ to build modern cross-platform user interfaces.
+A small adaptive cross-platform webview window library for C/C++ to build modern cross-platform user interfaces.

 - It is **adaptive**: Audience adapts to its environment using the best available webview technology based on a priority list.
 E.g., on Windows, it can be configured to try embedding of EdgeHTML first and fall back to the embedding of IE11.